-Obviously, the Prophet cannot be accused of violating the Quran and betraying his character presented as the best example of forgiveness and patience.
+One cannot accuse the Prophet of violating the Quran and betraying his character presented as the best example of forgiveness and patience.

-Thus, it can be concluded that the Prophet did not have any share in the killing of Ka'b because such an act was against his own character, as well as against the Quran.
+Thus, we can conclude that the Prophet did not have any share in the killing of Ka'b because it was against his character and the Quran.
 We are told in the Quran that the Prophet does not say of (his own) Desire.
 (53:3) To say that the Prophet ordered the killing is almost saying that Allah wanted Ka'b to be killed because He perceived his presence as a threat to His majesty is ridiculous.
-This is an absurd idea, and, unfortunately, it has been made part of our literature and even jurisprudence.
-Moreover, the accounts given about the story by various writers are contradictory and highly untrustworthy.
+It is an absurd idea; unfortunately, it is part of our literature and jurisprudence.
+Moreover, various writers' accounts about the story are contradictory and highly untrustworthy.